yangkwang/instana-handson-labs/part-1/lab-1.1-ubuntu.md

 # Remove some legacy components, if any
 $ sudo apt-get remove docker docker-engine docker.io containerd runc

+# It is O.K if you see "Unable to locate package docker-engine"

 # Update the apt package index and install packages to allow apt to use a repository over HTTPS:
 sudo apt-get update
 sudo apt-get install \